Inclusion and Diversity

 • Translated materials and information sessions

-• Prioritizing a significant portion of our outreach efforts within underserved communities
+• Prioritizing a significant portion of our outreach efforts within communities that are underserved

 At the turn of the century, Maria Montessori’s approach was intended to serve all children and was born out of observing the specific needs of vulnerable children in that society.
 Today our commitment is to make Montessori an educational option available to all children; and to create and sustain an inclusive and connected school community that will honor and build on the vision of Maria Montessori.